PeeragogyLabs/PeeragogyLabs.github.io/pattern-scrapbook.md

 ### Motivation

-This pattern describes a way to make the project meaningful to your own learning and production enterprises.
+This pattern describes a way to make the project meaningful.

 ### Context